 Inclusivity & Equity

-At Farm & Wilderness, we believe that a diverse community makes us stronger and more resilient.
+At Farm & Wilderness summer camps in Vermont, we believe that a diverse community makes us stronger and more resilient.
 Our Quaker heritage lays out the concept of the ‘Light of the Spirit’ in each person, and we work each year to live up to this ideal.
 Our goal is to provide an open and affirming space for children, young people and staff, where they feel welcomed for who they are, not feel pressured to be something or someone else.

 The Board annually reviews our Inclusivity & Equity plan.
 We are in the process of developing a five-year plan.
 Currently we work toward:

 - Recruiting campers and staff of color through partnerships, outreach, and affiliations.